barnami/exercise/README.md

 # exercise
-Can be run with Python3 and Geopandas
+Can be run with Python3 and Geopandas.

 Ran in Anaconda JupyterLab